 Wetland seed mixes are most often installed in the fall after October 15th as a dormant seeding as most sedges, rushes and forbs need a winter to break their seed dormancy and start growing.
 It is also common to wait until shortly before snowfall to prevent the loss of seed from wind, birds and rodents.
 Snow seeding is conducted during early or late winter when there is less than four inches of snow, and on sunny days when seed can move to the soil surface.
 This technique has been successful for a wide variety of species types.
 Refer to the Minnesota Wetland Restoration Guide for more information about snow seeding.
 Wet meadow seed can also be installed in the spring once soil temperatures reach 50 degrees Fahrenheit until June 30th but only a portion of the seed mix will germinate that first year.
 If a wetland project will be constructed in the spring/early summer or will have flowing or fluctuating water levels it may be better to seed later in the spring after water levels stabilize.
-In general, emergent and deep marsh seed mixes are most successful when seeded into exposed mud as the seed of some of the species float and will move if seeded into open water.
-Though this seed mix has been designed with a dominance of seeds that either sink or sink after being saturated.
+In general, emergent seed mixes are most successful when seeded into exposed mud as some of the species float and will move if seeded into open water.
 As a result, it is common to keep restored or natural wetland water levels down for about one season if there is a water control structure.
-Once the seedlings reach about eight inches to a foot tall water levels can be raised several inches.
-Some emergent species such as bulrushes can emerge out of shallow water, but seedlings of other species are susceptible to drowning, so a goal is to prevent them from being under water for extended periods of time during the growing season.
+Once the seedlings reach about eight inches tall water levels can be raised several inches.
+Seedlings are susceptible to drowning so the ultimate goal is to prevent them from being under water for extended periods of time during the growing season.